Japan Trip 2015 Slide Show

 Beyond classroom training, students will be able to apply their increasing language skills in the local community and throughout Japan.
 Field trips, demonstrations, and other activities, whether organized by MSSU, the host University, or initiated by students, complement language study.
 Daily exposure to Japanese culture and society will enable students to procure a deeper appreciation of Japanese values, behavior, and sense of balance between personal and group responsibilities.

-Each course is the prerequisite for the next level course except for Jpn101.
+Each course is the prerequisite for the next level course.
 Due to space limitations, students are strongly encouraged to apply as early as possible.

 The budget covers the following: